dtbooy/T2A2-API-Webserver-Project/README.md

 ## BookAuthor Model
 The BookAuthor model represents the books_authors table.
-This is a junction table representing the many to many relationship between the Authors and Books Models.
+This is a join table representing the many to many relationship between the Authors and Books Models.
 It contains a each record registers an instance of an author record and a book record.
 As such it contains one to many relationships (bidirectional) with both the Book model and the Author model.
 The model construct has two foreign keys author_id (referencing the primary key in the Author model, authors.id) and book_id (referencing the primary key in the Book model books.id).
 Each of these foreign keys has the ```ondelete="CASCADE"``` property, which will remove records in the BookAuthor table when an associated Book or Author record is deleted within the DBMS.
 ```py
 class BookAuthor(db.Model):
     # Table name